Hiperbolė

-Hiperbolė were a Lithuanian rock band formed in 1974 in Vilnius by Viktoras Prapras and Ričardas Bartusevičius.
+Hiperbolė (Hyperbole in english) were a Lithuanian rock band formed in 1974 in Vilnius by Viktoras Prapras and Ričardas Bartusevičius.
 The most successful incarnation of the group included Michailas Garberis (vocals, guitar), Viktoras Prapras (vocals, keyboard), Igoris Berinas (vocals, guitar), Ričardas Bartuševičius (supporting vocals, bass guitar), Arvydas Šnaras (additional vocals, drums).
 "Hiperbolė" literally means "hyperbola".

 History

 Formation and early history (1974–1977)

 In 1974, two students from Vilnius Institute of Civil Engineering, Viktoras Prapras and Ričardas Bartusevičius formed a musical group.
 At first, they played music created by the Beatles, Creedence Clearwater Revival, Deep Purple and few songs of their own.
 However, on September 1 of the same year, they had a more serious performance at a student party.
 In July 1975, Viktoras Prapras became the band's official leader.
 In the same year, Ričardas Bartusevičius gave the band the name Hiperbolė, but it wasn't known by this name until later.

 Later on, the quality of the performance of the band improved and eventually it was noticed by the Culture Department of the Center Committee of the Lithuanian Communist Party.
 In 1975, drummer Arvydas Šnaras and second vocalist Michailas Garberis joined the band.
 Michailas Garberis became the leader of the band in the same year.